Bodigrim/tasty-bench/README.md

 * `--fail-if-slower`, `--fail-if-faster`

   Upper bounds of acceptable slow down / speed up in percents.
 If a benchmark is unacceptably slower / faster than baseline (see `--baseline`), it will be reported as failed.
-One can use them in conjunction with a standard `tasty` option `--hide-successes` to show only problematic benchmarks.
+Can be used in conjunction with a standard `tasty` option `--hide-successes` to show only problematic benchmarks.